 Offers of admission will be accompanied by an offer to visit campus (virtually or in person) for an Admitted Students Day in mid-March.

 You can find information about graduate tuition cost and funding sources at the Graduate School of Arts and Sciences Office of Student Financial Services website.
+The Department of Linguistics does not offer merit-based tuition scholarships nor Teaching Assistantship positions for Master’s students.
+The Department can provide information about a limited number of paid Graduate Assistant positions both in the Department and in other units across campus.

-You are welcome to communicate at any time with MLC Director, Dr. Alexandra Johnston, about the materials you plan to submit.
+You are welcome to communicate at any time with Director, Master’s Programs, Dr. Alexandra Johnston, about the materials you plan to submit.
 I’ll answer your questions about requirements, framing your statement statement of purpose, coursework, and our Georgetown community.
 You are welcome to reach out for a discussion to see if the MLC is right for you and to make your application the best it can be.